algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 If you want to review your GitHub authorization status, you can visit your user settings page.
 Simply scroll to the "Source Control Management" section to view any prior GitHub authorizations, or to connect your account.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/source_code_management/scm_user_settings.png" alt="User source code management settings" class="screenshot img-sm">

-**Enterprise Users:** By default, on new Algorithmia clusters algorithm source code can only be hosted internally within the Algorithmia platform.
-As such, you may not see GitHub listed as a repository host for new algorithms until your cluster administrator configures the connection.
-{: .notice-info}

 #### Troubleshooting GitHub-hosted algorithms